 GCE Advanced Level Exam Options for Breadth (for students admitted fall 2017 and prior)

 The college accepts a limited number of GCE A Level exams for Seven-Course Breadth.
-Those students admitted fall 2017 and prior are eligible to use these exams for breadth, with scores of A, B or C. Please see the link below for the exams and the breadth areas they satisfy.
+Those students admitted Spring 2018 and prior are eligible to use these exams for breadth, with scores of A, B or C. Please see the link below for the exams and the breadth areas they satisfy.

 To satisfy Seven-Course Breadth with Transfer Work follow these guidelines:

 - Final Grade: All transfer courses must be completed with a grade of C- or better, or the equivalent of a Passed (P) grade on the host campus, in order to be considered for Seven-Course Breadth.

 - Units: To be eligible for consideration, the minimum unit requirement for a course offered from a campus on the semester system is 3.0 units, and for courses offered from campuses on the quarter system, 4.0 units.